Super-Protocol/docs/testnet/Web UI/index.md

 ## Introduction

 The Super Protocol Web UI is designed to quickly introduce new users to Super Protocol, allowing them to use solutions deployed on the protocol with their own data.
-No special knowledge is requited to use Web UI.
+No special knowledge is required to use Web UI.

 ## Getting started